BSH2409/Drowsiness_Detection/README.md

 3. Behavioural measures

 <h4>Proposed Method</h4>
-We use the approach based on behavioural measures as this approach will be mostly focusing on amount of eye closure also called (PERCLOS) percentage of closure as it provides the most accurate information on drowsiness.
-It is also non-intrusive in nature, hence does not affect the state of the driver and also the driver feels totally comfortable with this system.
-Environmental factors like road condition does not affect this system.
-The case of micro nap is also detected according the given threshold value.
+This approach will be mostly focused on the amount of eye ratio also called (EAR) Eye Aspect Ratio as it provides the most accurate information on drowsiness.
+It is also non-intrusive, hence does not affect the state of the driver, and also the driver feels comfortable with this system.
+Environmental factors like road conditions do not affect this system.
+The case of micro nap is also detected according to the given threshold value.
 The development of this system includes face identification and tracking, detection and location of the human eye, human eye tracking, eye state detection, and driver fatigue testing.
-The key parts of the detection framework fused the detection and location of human eyes and driver fatigue testing.
 <p align="right">(<a href="#top">↑</a>)</p>